thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * use pyenv to figure out the environment needed to run litoy, then specify it in the readme
     * add gif to show demo
     * if local video => ffmpeg : https://github.com/kkroening/ffmpeg-python + get file size
-    * randomly add a warning that YOU'RE GONNA DIE SOMEDAY, along with some stats as to how probable it is
     * answer to this guy https://www.lesswrong.com/posts/54Bw7Yxouzdg5KxsF/how-do-you-organise-your-reading
     * use pyinstaller to try to package the damn thing
     * investigate wether to user this to manage settings :  https://pypi.org/project/simple-settings/